vuxcode/pr1-project-crowcoders/time-report.md

 - (1hr.
 Programming).
 Did not attend todays workshop due to potential fire drill (and also wanting to attempt solving the for-loop/array-issue myself.
 Tried some more combinations of arrays & loops and added if/else statements to the mix.
 Managed to get the array index to show in the console.
 - (1,5hrs.
 Webdev).
 Edited/created and added visual assets such as banner, background image and favicon.
 Played around a bit with divs and spacing to make the design feel a bit more polished.

+**Tuesday, 2025-05-13**
+- (1 hr.
+Both).
+Doing a bit of an overview regarding where the project is, since next week is presentation week.
+Made a small checklist of the vital things that are left to do:

+  » (Hopefully) Figure out the game interactivity during the remaining workshops.

+  For the website:

+  » Refining the text on the website

+  » Connect the form backend code on the contact-page.

+  For both:

+  » It's file merging (adding the game & website code into index.html), code validaiton and writing down a project summary and user instructions.